 Jon Christensen with the Bobo Stenson trio, the album "Serenity", recorded 2000

-The notes above are just a sampling of where I am as a drummer and where I have drawn my inspiration from.
-I also want to mention the greats like Buddy Rich, Gene Krupa, Louie Bellson, and so many others, all those unsung heroes who played small clubs and bars and produced so many good shows and recordings.
+The notes above are just a sampling of where I am as a drummer and where I have drawn some of my inspiration from.
+I also want to mention the greats like Buddy Rich, Gene Krupa, Joe Morello, Louie Bellson, Hal Blaine and Jack DeJohnette, Carl Palmer, Ginger Baker, and so many others, all those unsung heroes who played small clubs and bars and produced so many good shows and recordings.

 My thoughts on drum and music instruction: